cedricwalter/cedricwalter.github.io/_posts/2020-05-12-how-to-run-a-tezos-baking-node-on-ubuntu.md

 On Linux you need first to create a set of udev rules to allow device access.
 So Follow <https://support.ledger.com/hc/en-us/articles/115005165269-Fix-connection-issues>

-Install Ledger Live, initialize properly the Ledger Nano S. Install [Tezos](https://tezos.com/) Baking on your Ledger Nano S. If you are using Ledger live, go to Settings -&gt; Toggle ‘Developer Mode’ on.
+Install Ledger Live, initialize properly the Ledger Nano S. Install [Tezos](https://tezos.com/) Baking on your Ledger Nano S. If you are using Ledger live, go to Settings -> Toggle ‘Developer Mode’ on.
 Then, go to Manager and install ‘Tezos Baking’ app.

 Open the [Tezos](https://tezos.com/) Baking app on your ledger device.